 - Health problems like respiratory and heart problems

 Several measures have been taken to keep air pollution in check and it is extremely important for every individual to prevent air pollution to keep the air healthy and breathable.

 Also, read about Steps to Control Air Pollution

 The contamination of water bodies with harmful pollutants refers to water pollutions.
 The introduction of contaminants is generally due to human activities like improper sewage treatment, oil spills in water bodies, etc. Few of the causes that contribute to the pollution of water are:

 - Dumbing of solid wastes in water bodies

 - Disposal of toxic sewage water from industries

 - Agricultural wastes containing pesticides and fertilizers

 These reasons are major sources of water pollution.
 The effects are varying and deadly.
-Some effects of water pollution on the environment and on the living beings are:
+Some effects of water pollution on our environment and on living beings are: